Over a few beers How a fledgling bike company from Wisconsin got its name

-In 2019, a longtime Trek employee spotted the original Pine Knoll sign at a junkyard.
+In 2019, a longtime Trek employee spotted the original Pine Knoll sign at a farm auction.
 She paid $25 for it, loaded it into a truck, and delivered it home to Trek headquarters where it hangs today, an important reminder of when and where Trek got its name.

 About the Author: Trek